-RBI has requested the CSSF to provide the competent authority in the Republic of Austria ("Austria") with a certificate of approval in accordance with Article 26 of the Prospectus Regulation attesting that this Registration Document has been drawn up in accordance with the Prospectus Regulation and the Luxembourg Prospectus Law.
+RBI has requested the CSSF to provide the competent authorities in the Republic of Austria ("Austria"), Bulgaria, Croatia, Czech Republic, Germany, Hungary, Italy, Liechtenstein, Poland, Romania, Slovak Republic and Slovenia with a certificate of approval in accordance with Article 26 of the Prospectus Regulation attesting that this Registration Document has been drawn up in accordance with the Prospectus Regulation and the Luxembourg Prospectus Law.
 RBI may request the CSSF to provide competent authorities in additional Member States within the European Economic Area (each a "Member State" and, together, the "Member States") with further notifications.